 If you or any other member of your party decides to cancel your confirmed booking you must notify us in writing.
-Your notice of cancellation will only take effect when it is received in writing by us at our offices or by email.
-Since we incur costs in cancelling your arrangements, you will have to pay the applicable cancellation charges up to the maximum shown in the table below (The cancellation charge detailed is calculated on the basis of the total cost payable by the person cancelling excluding insurance premiums and amendment charges which are not refundable in the event of the person to whom they apply cancelling).
+Your notice of cancellation will only take effect when it is received in writing by us at our offices via our contact form on the contact us page or by email.
+Since we incur costs in cancelling your arrangements, you will have to pay the applicable cancellation charges up to the maximum shown below (The cancellation charge detailed is calculated on the basis of the total cost payable by the person cancelling excluding insurance premiums and amendment charges which are not refundable in the event of the person to whom they apply cancelling).

 Please note that certain arrangements, particularly flights, may not be amended after they have been confirmed and any alteration or cancellation could incur a cancellation charge of up to 100% of that part of the arrangements in addition to the charge above.
 If the reason for your cancellation is covered under the terms of your insurance policy, you may be able to reclaim these charges.
 We will deduct the cancellation charges from any monies you have already paid to us.